pacur/pacur/README.md

 After the repo has been created and is hosted on a server the following commands can be used to add the repo to the package manager for yum and apt.
+For the debian repo the `jessie` should be replaced with the debian/ubuntu release name.

 ```
 $ nano /etc/yum.repos.d/pacur.repo